 Based on the results from the structural stability assessment, Ash Basin No. 1's design, construction, operation and maintenance is consistent with recognized and generally accepted good engineering practices.
 Ash Basin No. 1 meets the requirements at 257.73(d)(1) of the CCR regulations.
 Appendix A contains a P.E.
-Certification that attests to this assessment.
+Certification that attests to the 5-year periodic review of the structural stability assessment for Ash Basin No. 1.